Showing posts with label poem. Show all posts

 Fillmore Church, Corinth's oldest church

-We stopped at the Fillmore Church, Corinth’s oldest church.
-It was erected in 1871 by Cumberland Presbyterian Church.
+We stopped at the Fillmore Church, Corinth's oldest church.
+It was erected in 1871 by the Cumberland Presbyterian Church.
 The building was constructed of load-bearing red brick walls (faded over time) and windows with lancet arches.
-The main steeple is attached to the front facade of the building with a red slate, and triangle roof.
+The central steeple is attached to the front facade of the building, with a red-slate triangular roof.

 Site of Rose Cottage

-The site of Rose Cottage was facing the Fillmore Church.
+The site of Rose Cottage faced the Fillmore Church.

 I walked up the street to the Oak Home, where I took several pictures.

-Also, a green magnolia plaque marker was located in front of the Oak Home, located at 808 N Fillmore Street.
+Also, a green magnolia plaque marker was found in front of the Oak Home at 808 N Fillmore Street.

 OAK HOME

 Built in 1858 for Judge W. H. Kilpatrick.
-Used in Civil War as headquarters of General Leonidas Polk.
+Used in the Civil War as the headquarters of General Leonidas Polk.
 Bought in 1866 by Mrs. Thomas Quincy Martin and occupied continuously by her descendants.

-Our next stop was the corner of Jackson and Childs Streets to tour the Curlee House built in 1857 an example of Greek Revival.
-The restored home contains eighteenth and nineteenth-century paintings, antiques, and Civil War memorable.
+Our next stop was the corner of Jackson and Childs Streets to tour the Curlee House, built in 1857 and an example of Greek Revival architecture.
+The restored home contains eighteenth and nineteenth-century paintings, antiques, and Civil War memorabilia

 The house was a one-story mansion with high ceilings and mural walls in the hallway.
 It had a kitchen, dining room, and two bedrooms.
-Both front rooms had floor-to-ceiling mirrors, fireplaces with huge wooden mirrors above the fireplace, with crystal chandlers hanging from the ceiling.
+Both front rooms had floor-to-ceiling mirrors, fireplaces with huge wooden mirrors above, and crystal chandeliers hanging from the ceiling.

 Mathushek Piano

 Mathushek was one of the greatest innovators in piano design.
 He established his firm in 1863, and he built his pianos in partnership with Driggs.
-He moved his firm to New Haven, Ct in 1866.
+He moved his firm to New Haven, CT, in 1866.
 He built a line of square grand that was very different from their contemporary competitors.
 These square pianos were known as the Colibri and the Orchestral models.
 The piano in the hallway was an Orchestral model.
-Opened and displayed above the keys was the song, “Beautiful Star of Heaven”.
+Above the keys, opened and displayed, was the song "Beautiful Star of Heaven".

 Curlee House Marker

-One of Corinth's founders, surveyor Hamilton Mask, built this Greek Revival home in 1857, pictured above as it appeared about 1862.
+One of Corinth's founders, surveyor Hamilton Mask, built this Greek Revival home in 1857, as shown above in an 1862 photograph.
 It became known as the "Verandah House" because of its porches and served as headquarters for both Union and Confederate officers.
 William P. Curlee, whose name it now bears, bought the property in 1875.
-Except for minor changes, it appears today much as it did in 1862.
+Except for minor changes, it appears much as it did in 1862 today.
 You are invited to tour the house during its open hours.

 Gen. Braxton Bragg, CSA, Gen. John B. Hood, CSA, Gen. Henry W. Halleck, USA

-We walked outside where we saw a small vegetable garden, flower gardens, sitting area, restrooms, and the Verandah House 1857.
+We walked outside, where we saw a small vegetable garden, flower gardens, a sitting area, restrooms, and the Verandah House 1857.

-The building to the left in the photograph is believed to have been the kitchen for the Verandah House 1857.
-Kitchens in the 19th century were often outside structures due to the danger of fire as cooking was done in an open fireplace.
-Homes in this period, of necessity, were largely self-sufficient Outside utility buildings included kitchens, stables, carriage houses, smokehouses, spring houses, and privies were needed to house these various activities.
-Many of the outbuildings were conveniently located in close conjunction with the main house and as a result, became important elements in the design of the grounds and gardens.
+The building to the left in the photograph is believed to have been the kitchen for the Verandah House, 1857.
+Kitchens in the 19th century were often located outside structures to reduce the risk of fire, as cooking was done in an open fireplace.
+Homes in this period, of necessity, were largely self-sufficient.
+Outside utility buildings, including kitchens, stables, carriage houses, smokehouses, spring houses, and privies, were needed to house these various activities.
+Many of the outbuildings were conveniently located in close conjunction with the main house and, as a result, became essential elements in the design of the grounds and gardens.

 Fresh vegetables, herbs, fruit trees, and flowers were often grown near the kitchen.
-Summers are spent canning and picking many of the harvested fruits and vegetables.
+Summers are spent canning and picking many of the fruits and vegetables harvested.
 Herbs were used as flavorings and for various medicinal purposes.
-Some of the plants and flowers grown in the Verandah House kitchen garden were favorites of Stephanie Sandy and most were favorites during the 19th century too.
+Some of the plants and flowers grown in the Verandah House kitchen garden were favorites of Stephanie Sandy, and most were favorites during the 19th century, too.

-Three sides of the house had an outside entrance, and there was a basement on the backside of the house.
+Three sides of the house had exterior entrances, and there was a basement on the back side.

 On the side of the house without an outside entrance, facing a white siding house that reminded me of the Amityville Horror House.